-Does your reclaimed telephone poles which your cladding is milled from contain any nasty treatments?
+Do your reclaimed telephone poles which your cladding is milled from contain any nasty treatments?

 The answer is NO – they do not!
 Treatment on telephone poles affects the sapwood which is generally the first 5-10mm of the timber.
-This is cut away leaving the heartwood / truewood which our cladding is then milled / profiled from which contains zero treatment.
+This is cut away leaving the heartwood/truewood which our cladding is then milled/profiled from which contains zero treatment.

 Why chose our hardwood cladding over the likes of Cedar?

 Our hardwood cladding doesn’t require regular oiling or staining like Cedar does and is extremely durable for 40+ years.
-The ongoing maintenance costs for the likes of Cedar will continue for its lifetime on the building at a cost of around $21 per square metre every two years.
+The ongoing maintenance costs for the likes of Cedar will continue for its lifetime on the building at a cost of around $21 per square metre every two to three years.

 Will the supply of timber ever run out at it is reclaimed?